shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 Update your program so that it calls `atoi()` to convert the string to an integer and adds it to the total (as above) -- this step should be completed **after** your program verifies that all the characters in a given string are digits (legal integers).<br>

-Submit `add.cpp` to Turnin.
+Submit `add.cpp` to INGInious.

 ## Lab 08 Submissions

 All labs are due at 11:59pm the Friday following lab.
-For this lab you must submit `args.cpp` (Exercise 1), `mycat.cpp` (Exercise 2), and `add.cpp` (Exercise 3) to [Turnin](https://turnin.ecst.csuchico.edu/).
+For this lab you must submit `args.cpp` (Exercise 1), `mycat.cpp` (Exercise 2), and `add.cpp` (Exercise 3) to [INGInious](https://inginious.csuchico.edu/).
 If you are not able to complete all the exercises, turn in your partial work for partial credit.

 [Top of the Page](#lab-8)